iLib-js/ilib-mono/README.md

 ## Release Notes

+### v1.8.4

+- fixed a bug where markdown embedded inside of flow HTML was not being parsed properly.
+Flow HTML and markdown should be able to contain each other.

 ### v1.8.3

 - fixed a bug where strings inside of flow HTML were not being extracted or